Admissions Policy 2019/20

 Entry to Sixth Form

-At age 16 entry is dependent on prior achievement at GCSE or equivalent.
+At age 16 entry to the Sixth Form is dependent on prior achievement at GCSE or equivalent.

 The following entry requirements to courses will apply:

-1. All students are required to have attained at least 5 Grade 5s (including English and Maths) or above
+- All students are required to have attained at least 5 Grade 5s or above (including English and Maths at a ‘Standard Pass’)

-2. To secure access to specific courses, students will be required to have secured at least a Grade 5 in the subject they wish to study (when relevant)
+- To secure access to specific courses, students will be required to have secured at least a Grade 5 in the subject they wish to study (when relevant).
+For certain subjects entry requirements may be higher.

 All applications for the new intake in Year 12 are administered by The Chase itself.
 Those wishing to join the Sixth Form need to collect an application form from the school, complete and return it by published deadline dates.

 Occasionally applications may be received requesting entry into a year group for a student who is either too young or too old for that year group.
-Each case will be dealt with on its merits after consideration by the Governors, following the advice of the Headteacher..
+Each case will be dealt with on its merits after consideration by the Headteacher and in certain instances, by the Governing Body.

 Late applications will be allocated in the same order, providing places remain available, although these forms will only be considered after those received on time.